Dipdap

 Dipdap is a children's programme on CBeebies, in which a drawn line creates endless challenges and surprises for the unsuspecting little character Dipdap.

+In 2012, it was reported that the show would not return for a second series.

 Background

-The series was created by Steve Roberts and produced by Ragdoll Productions.
+The series was created by Steve Roberts and produced by Ragdoll Worldwide, the joint venture of Ragdoll Productions and BBC Worldwide.

 Broadcast

 The series aired on CBeebies in the United Kingdom.
 In Canada, The series was broadcast on TFO.